 Kazanlak Doughnut – small doughnuts with various toppings like chocolate or fruit jams:

-Rakia is the most widely spread and loved alcoholic beverage in Bulgaria.
-It can be made of various fruits, usually grapes or plums, but as mentioned above, you can even make it from the fragrant Rosa Damascena.
+Rakia is the most widely spread and loved alcoholic beverage in Bulgaria, think of it as the whiskey of Bulgaria.
+It can be made of various fruits, usually grapes or plums, but as mentioned above, you can even make it from the fragrant Rosa Damascena rose.
 Be careful, rakia has more than 40% alcohol, drink responsibly!

 Tarator and Ayran / Таратор и Айран

 Tarator is a cold, refreshing soup we like to eat/drink in the hot days of summer.
 Served as a first course, it is made of fresh, finely chopped cucumbers, garlic, yoghurt, and dill.
 Add salt, vinegar or oil to taste.
-It goes well with a glass of Rakia (Bulgarian alcoholic drink).
+It goes well with a glass of Rakia.

 Ayran is a drink made of 50/50 water and yoghurt, often times spiced with salt.
 It is also perfect for refreshment during the summer.